SAP-samples/event-driven-integrations-codejam/exercises/10-consume-message-from-CAP/README.md

 👉 Make a copy of the `.env.sample` file and name it `.env`.
 Place it in the same folder as where the `.env.sample` file resides.

 - Replace the placeholder values with the credentials available in the Cluster Manager > `EU-North-Broker` > `Connect` tab > `AMQP` collapsible section.
-- Replace the [your-sap-community-username] placeholder with your SAP Community username in the topic.
+- Replace the [your-sap-community-display-name] placeholder with your SAP Community display name in the topic.

 <p align = "center">
   <img alt="EU-North-Broker AMQP details" src="assets/amqp-broker-details.png" width="90%"/><br/>